DRAGNIL68/animated-skript/README.md

 - hitboxes

-Under the hood this project is not that complex, it uses Jackson for reading Json, Jimfs for the resource pack generation system and bstats for analitics.
+Under the hood this project is not that complex, it uses Jackson for reading Json, Jimfs for the resource pack generation system and bstats for analitics. join the discord if you want help: https://discord.gg/yNYMndDP9N